vinmmm/Angular-Kitchen-Service/README.md

-# Angular Items or People in Stock store/labor pool.
+# Angular.

 This project is generated with Angular and Node.

 ## Build & development

-Run `node server.js` Then navigate to localhost:7000//app/service_http.html for preview.
+Run `node server.js` Then navigate to localhost:7000/ for preview.